-Stock futures continue rally as oil climbs above $40
+Stock futures continue rally, oil climbs above $40

 Oil rose as OPEC, Russia and others agreed to extend record output cuts